Miguel Cabrera: 2009

-On Opening Day, Cabrera hit a grand slam in left-center that traveled more than 420 ft at Comerica Park to give the Detroit Tigers a 15–2 victory over the Texas Rangers.
+On Opening Day, Cabrera hit a grand slam to left-center that traveled more than 420 ft at Comerica Park to help the Detroit Tigers to a 15–2 victory over the Texas Rangers.
 Cabrera finished the game 4-for-6 with six RBIs.

-On August 23, 2009, Cabrera hit his 200th career home run in his 1,000th career game against the Oakland A's.
+On August 23, 2009, Cabrera hit his 200th career home run in a game against the Oakland A's.
 He became only the fourth Venezuelan player to ever reach that plateau.

-Cabrera posted a .324 batting average, which was fourth in the AL. He also tied his career-high in hits with 198, which was also fourth among AL players.
+Across the 2009 season, Cabrera posted a .324 batting average, which was fourth in the AL. He also tied his career-high in hits with 198, which was also fourth among AL players.
 Cabrera also had 103 RBI on the season, making it the sixth straight year he attained the 100 RBI mark.

 2010

 On May 28, in a game against the Oakland Athletics in Detroit, Cabrera hit three home runs in a 5–4 Tigers loss.
 Two of the home runs came against starter Ben Sheets, and one against closer Andrew Bailey.
 It was the first three-home run game in Cabrera's career and came in his first game returning to the team after his daughter's birth.

 Cabrera was named an AL All-Star for the first time since joining the American League, and the fifth time in his eight-year career.
-He was chosen to be the starter in place of Minnesota Twins star Justin Morneau, who had suffered a concussion.
+He was chosen to be the starter in place of Minnesota Twins star Justin Morneau, who had suffered a concussion against the Tigers on July 9.
 Cabrera also participated in the Home Run Derby, finishing fourth in the event with 12 home runs.

 On September 26, in a game against the Cleveland Indians, Cabrera suffered a high ankle sprain while getting back to first base on a pick-off attempt.
 He initially tried to play, but the Tigers decided to shut him down for the remainder of the season.
 Cabrera ended the 2010 season with a .328 batting average, a career-high 38 home runs, and 126 RBIs.
 The lack of a strong #5 hitter to follow Cabrera in the Tigers' lineup also resulted in him drawing a career-high 89 walks, which included an AL-leading 32 intentional passes.
 On defense, Cabrera led all AL first basemen in errors, with 13.

 In the 2010 AL MVP voting, Cabrera finished second to Josh Hamilton of the Texas Rangers.